-b) (An Efficient Algorithm) If in addition $k/\dPsi\geq10^{9}$ and\footnote{The case $\tXV{k}\le n^{-O(1)}$ constitutes a trivial clustering problem.
-For technical reasons, we have to exclude too easy inputs.} $\tXV{k}\geq n^{-O(1)}$, then the variant of Lloyd's algorithm analyzed by Ostrovsky et al.~\cite{ORSS12} applied to $\cwXV$ returns in time $O(m(k^{2}+\frac{\ln n}{\lkp}))$ with constant probability a partition $(A_{1},\dots,A_{k})$ such that for every $i\in[1:k]$ the following two statements hold (after suitable renumbering of one of the partitions):
+b) (An Efficient Algorithm) If in addition $k/\dPsi\geq10^{9}$ and~\footnote{ The case $\tXV{k}\le n^{-O(1)}$ constitutes a trivial clustering problem.
+For technical reasons, we have to exclude too easy inputs.} $\tXV{k}\geq n^{-O(1)}$, then the variant of Lloyd algorithm analyzed by Ostrovsky et al.~\cite{ORSS12} when applied to the approximate normalized SE $\wYp$, induces in time $O(m(k^{2}+\frac{\ln n}{\lkp}))$ with constant probability a $k$-way node partition $(A_{1},\dots,A_{k})$ of $G$ such that for every $i\in\{1,\dots,k\}$ it hold (after suitable renumbering of one of the partitions) that

 \end{thm}